kaywoz/home0ps/README.md

 There have been many steps in this project, and it has been hosted on different hardware, running different stacks of software since 2022?

-The primary design principes were set to the following, after much deliberation;
+The primary design principles were set to the following, after much deliberation;

 - **kiss** (because I always overcomplicate everything)
 - **self-hosted within reason** (take the hardware as far as it goes, reach out to cloud when there is a determined need)